(Honey Mushroom, Shoestring Root Rot, Armillaria mellea)

 Grows in the woods, usually at the base of tree stumps.
-It is associated with Aspen in Colorado.
-You wont typically see them until later into the season.
+It is typically associated with Aspen in Colorado although sometimes they're found with conifers too.
+They typically show up later into the season.
 The first week of September is a good time to go out and look for them in Aspen groves.

 Also known as Shoestring Root Rot.
 Black rhizomorphs grow underground spreading the disease from tree to tree which resemble shoe strings.
-Armillaria Mellea is responsible for killing many trees each year.
-These were found at the base of large older Aspen trees.
-They were fruiting in such abundance you could gather pounds of them.
+Armillaria species are considered a tree pathogen and are responsible for killing many trees each year.

 They are considered edible when well cooked for most people.
 Some people have adverse reactions as these mushrooms do contain toxins which can cause gastrointestinal upset.
 It is my understanding that there are many toxins which are still being studied.
 They are considered mildly poisonous raw.

 We also have another similar ringless honey mushroom.

 Feb 01 2023 09:02 AM

 DISCLAIMER: We intend information on this web site to be accurate.
 It is possible that some information

 may contain errors.
 If you find something that is not accurate or should be looked at please contact us at comments at

 coloradomushrooms dot com.
 You should always be 100% sure on your identification before consuming any wild mushrooms.
 It is best to consult a local expert or join your local mycological society.
 This web site takes no responsiblity if you ingest wild mushrooms.